Ben-Kerman/mpv-sub-scripts/README.md

 ## Configuration

-Create a file at `script-opts/sub-skip.conf` in your mpv config directory:
+Create a file at `script-opts/sub_skip.conf` in your mpv config directory:
 ```
 # To set a value remove the leading # and modify it after the =.
 # All values given here are defaults.
-Seconds can be decimal.
+Seconds can be decimal values.

 # if true, enable skipping by default
 #default_state=no